grupy-sanca/caipyra2018/report/report.md

 (the biggest Python event in Latin America) and aims, without profit, to disseminate knowledge in different areas of technology.

-Caipyra is a meeting organized by the Python community in the interior of São Paulo state, for people interested in learning or deepening their skills in this language, but also open to various technologies that are brought and approached by our distinguished guests.
+Caipyra is organized by the Python community in the interior of São Paulo state, for people interested in learning or deepening their skills in this language, but also open to various technologies that are brought and approached by our distinguished guests.